vsummet/IntroductionToComputerSystems/Labs/0-Linux.md

 ### Pre-lab prep
 Let's get the boring lecture out of the way before lab, so you can spend this entire lab period playing around with the basics of the Linux CLI and git.
 To begin, watch these videos (in order or they won't make sense).
-All of them are on YouTube and range from 7-10 minutes each and total about 1 hour.
+All of them are on YouTube and range from 7-10 minutes each and total about 1 hour and 15 minutes.

 1. [Command Line Interfaces](https://www.youtube.com/watch?v=3WddgzyhHk8)
 2. [Directory Hierarchies](https://www.youtube.com/watch?v=MdMCWKpWbjc)